FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

-You can now initialize an empty but functional ElTag application.
+You now have everything you need to initialize a functional but empty ElTag application.

 ```javascript
 const calculator = app({ state: state, actions: actions }, view);
 renderElement(document.body, calculator);
 ```

-The `app` function takes a properties object containing the app's state, actions, and any other information as needed.
-The `renderElement` function renders an ElTag app into the given element, here `document.body`.
+The `app` function takes a properties object containing the app's state, actions, and any other information to make available to the app as needed.
+The `renderElement` function renders an ElTag app into the given element, `document.body`.

 ## Create the View

-ElTag offers each HTML tag as a function that takes a dictionary of attributes and optionally either an inner text string or an array of subcomponents.
+ElTag offers a function for each HTML tag, such as `div` or `button`.
+These functions have two optional parameters: an attributes object and an inner content variable, which can be either a string or an array of subcomponents.

 Create the main div that will hold the calculator's display and button components.
 The linked stylesheet knows this div as `#calculator` and organizes its components according to a grid layout.